|

 knowledge.

-Other understanding of morals was in a context of Epicurus' philosophy according
+Understanding of positive existence was other in a context of Epicurus'

-of consciousness, and in essence not caused by comparison of human opinions and
+by influence of consciousness, and in essence not caused by comparison of human

-not caused by search of objective knowledge.
-The purpose of Epicurus' philosophy
+opinions and searching of objective knowledge.
+The purpose of Epicurus'

-was the serene existence discharged of public consciousness of people, that from
+philosophy was the serene existence discharged of public consciousness of

-the point of view of physiognomy is possible if the sphere of feelings (lip and
+people, that from the point of view of physiognomy is possible if the sphere of

-chin) is expressed.
-Namely if the consciousness of the man is not caused by
+feelings (lip and chin) is expressed.
+Namely if the consciousness of the man is

-public alarms and ideas on processes occurring in the world then there is a
+not caused by public alarms and ideas on processes occurring in the world then

-The philosophy of Epicurus was not predominating as for the Greek culture there
+The philosophy of Epicurus was not predominating as in the Greek culture there

-was characteristic a superiority of consciousness over feelings and consequently
+was characteristic of consciousness superior over feelings, and consequently

-the image of the man was ideal if the man is the interested member of a society
+the human image was ideal if the man was the interested member of a society

-and realizes a civic duty according to which feelings are caused by objective
+and if the man realizes a civic duty according to which feelings are caused by objective

 understanding of public necessity, that is possible to see in the shown